smallwat3r/shhh/README.md

 ## How to launch Shhh locally?

-These methods are for development purpose only.
-For production / public use you might want to use a more secure configuration.
+These instructions are for development purpose only.
+For production use you might want to use a more secure configuration.

 <details>
 <summary><b>Launch it natively</b></summary>